-The second portion of FSP school maintenance and operations funding, Tier 2 enrichment funding, is provided through a guaranteed yield per penny of property tax levied in excess of the rate dedicated to meet the local share of Tier 1.
-For the first six pennies levied above the Tier 1 level, a district is guaranteed the same yield per penny per weighted student as Austin ISD.
-This yield is \$59.97 in fiscal year 2014 and \$61.86 in fiscal year 2015.
-Each additional enrichment penny levied above the first six is guaranteed to yield \$31.95 per weighted student.
-For school districts without taxing authority and charter schools, Tier 2 entitlement is determined using the average number of enrichment pennies levied by school districts with taxing authority.
-Tier 2 accounts for 6.2 percent of FSP entitlement for the 2014-15 biennium.
+NOTES: IFA=Instructional Facilities Allotment; EDA=Existing Debt Allotment.
+SOURCE: Legislative Budget Board.
+The second portion of M&O funding, Tier 2 enrichment funding, is provided through a guaranteed yield per penny of property tax levied in excess of the rate dedicated to meet the local share of Tier 1.
+For the first six pennies levied above the Tier 1 level, a district is guaranteed the same yield per penny per weighted student as Austin ISD (\$74.28 in fiscal year 2016 and \$77.53 in fiscal year 2017).
+Each additional penny levied above the first six is guaranteed to yield \$31.95 per weighted student.
+For districts without taxing authority and charter schools, Tier 2 entitlement is determined using the average number of enrichment pennies levied by districts with taxing authority.
+Tier 2 accounts for 7.3 percent of FSP entitlement for the 2016-17 biennium.